3 Common Ice Dam Removal Ripoffs

 Here are 3 tell-tale signs of a potential rip-off:

 Warning Sign #1.
 Suspiciously low rates.
 Some ice dam companies may quote you prices that sound good at first, but what they don’t tell you is that they charge by the man-hour.
 This means that even though their rates sound like a great deal over the phone, they’ll probably have 3 guys on your roof and charge you for each hour each guy spends.
-It ends up costing $250-$300 / hour.
-Good ice dam removal costs at least that much—but good ice dam removal companies are honest about their rates.
+It ends up costing you several hundred dollars per man-hour (adding up to much more than it would have cost you to hire a pro that simply charges by the hour, not the man-hour).
+Professional ice dam removal companies are honest and transparent about their rates.
 Ice dam removal is expensive—and anyone who tries to make it sound cheap is either completely inexperienced or about to rip you off.

 Another reason for abnormally low rates is that the ice dam removal company might be using nothing more than a hot-water pressure washer, various salt products or primitive tools, like hammers, hatchets, chisels, or even torches.
 Not only will these methods damage your roof, but using such practices will almost certainly void your homeowner’s insurance.
 They may be able to charge less, but it’s because they don’t worry about investing in the proper equipment (steamers).
 And let’s not forget about the proper liability insurance, workman’s comp insurance, training their technicians, etc. The best way to sniff out this dangerous rip-off over the phone is to check whether or not the ice dam removal service uses only steam (250 degrees or higher).
 If they don’t use steam, do yourself a favor and end the call: do not let them try to sell you on their alternative methods.